top of page

 • Mary, Chatterton's sister, was, for a time, confined to an asylum; did she have the little pocket-book with her - and was she treated with opium?

-Herbert Croft visits Chatterton's Garret
+Herbert Croft visits Chatterton's Garrett

 Herbert Croft, in Love and Madness, writing in the guise of James Hackman, very movingly describes how strongly he felt when he visited the room in which Chatterton died.